cognitect-labs/transducers-js/README.md

 reduction/transduction.
 A reduced value is denoted by any JavaScript object that has the property `__transducers_reduced__` set to `true`.
 The reduced value should be stored in the `value` property of this object.

+### Iteration

+Anything which implements `@@iterator` which returns an ES6 compliant iterator is reducible/transducible.
+An ES6 iterator may also just be given directly to `reduce` or `transduce`.

 ## Building